HarshaVardhanaRaj/HW_Lab/README.md

 Ex.1		Date: 18.08.2025

-i.
-Display name
+1. Display name
-ii.
-Addition of two numbers
+2. Addition of two numbers
-iii.
-Area of a circle
+3. Area of a circle
-iv.
-Circumference of a circle
+4. Circumference of a circle
-v.
-Volume of the sphere with radius 5 vi. a of the triangle using Heron's Formula vii.
-Read two numbers from the user and perform Addition, Subtraction, Multiplication and Division Operation viii.
-Calculate the total amount of money in the piggybank given the coins of Rs.
+5. Volume of the sphere with radius 5
+6. Area of the triangle using Heron's Formula
+7. Read two numbers from the user and perform Addition, Subtraction, Multiplication and Division Operation
+8. Calculate the total amount of money in the piggybank given the coins of Rs.
 10, Rs.
 5, Rs.
 2 and Rs.
 1

 Ex.2		Date: 20.08.2025

+1. To check whether a given number is positive,negative or zero.
+2. Odd or Even
+3. Login Simulation
+4. Vote Eligibility
-i.To check whether a given number is positive,negative or zero. ii.Odd or Even iii.Login Simulation iv.Vote Eligibility v.Display current day of the week when the user enters a number between 1 to 7.
+5. Display current day of the week when the user enters a number between 1 to 7.

 ========================================================================================================================